Skip to main content

 Olivia Meehan is an art historian and teaching specialist with a focus on slow looking and contemplative pedagogies.
 She received her MPhil and PhD in the History of Art from the University of Cambridge.
 She has also trained at the V&A Museum London (International Initiatives) in Creating Innovative Learning Programmes.
 Since graduating she has worked in museums and galleries, and as a lecturer and tutor in the History of Art, both in Australia and abroad.
 She is a regular contributor to The World of Interiors, TOAST magazine, and Blumenhaus magazine Paris.
 Olivia is the author of Slow Looking: The Art of Nature published by Thames & Hudson (2025).

-Rebecca Birrell is a Research Affiliate at The Fitzwilliam Museum, where she was Curator of 19th and 20th Century Paintings and Drawings between 2021-2023.
-She is currently a Leverhulme Trust Early Career Fellow at University of St Andrews.
+Rebecca Birrell is an art historian, writer and curator.
 Her first book, This Dark Country: Women Artists, Still Life and Intimacy in the Early 20th Century was published by Bloomsbury in 2021.
 Her second book, a novel, Venus, Vanishing, will be published by Picador in the UK and Henry Holt & Company in the US in 2026.
 She has occupied curatorial positions at the Charleston Trust, the British Museum and the Jewish Museum.

 About the Exhibition